connexcs/docs/docs/webphone.md

 MITM (Man-in-the-Middle) attacks actively intercept traffic between endpoints, while still operating within a TLS framework.
 This kind of attack counteracts with PKI (Public Key Infrastructure), a native HTTPS feature.

-PKI ensures end-point integrity, so you can be confident the endpoint you connect with the one you expect without any intermediaries.
+PKI ensures end-point integrity, so you can be confident that the endpoint you connect with is the one you expect, without any intermediaries.

-!!! note "TLS 1.3 Support"
-    ConnexCS presently doesn't support TLS 1.3.
-This functionality is scheduled to be completed by Q3 2020.

 !!! tip "Debugging SIP Messages"
     If you need to debug Web Phone and see the SIP messages, you can enter `*#0*#` into the dial pad, this will switch on debugging mode in the browser console.

 ## Navigation

-Navigate using the following sections in the footer menu at the bottom of Web Phone (see Menu tab under [**Config Options**](https://docs.connexcs.com/setup/integrations/webphone/#config-options) below to change how these are displayed):
+Navigate using the following sections in the footer menu at the bottom of Web Phone (see Menu tab under [**Config Options**](https://docs.connexcs.com/webphone/#configure-web-phone) below to change how these get displayed):

-* **Agent**: Preview dialer
+* **Agent:** Preview dialer
-* **History**: Previously dialed numbers and extensions
+* **History:** Previously dialed numbers and extensions
 * **Dialpad**: Dialpad for making and answering calls
-* **Contacts**: This is the same Contacts database configured in **Class5 :material-menu-right: Phonebook**
+* **Contacts:** This is the same Contacts database configured in **Class5 :material-menu-right: Phonebook**
-* **Settings**: View the Display Name, SIP information, and WS URL
+* **Settings:** View the Display Name, SIP information, and WS URL.

 ## Enable Web Phone

 ### Setup Domains

-ConnexCS **Web Phone** needs the following 2 domains to function correctly:
+ConnexCS **Web Phone** needs the following two domains to function efficiently:

-1. **Web Server (Domain A):** - This is the location where the phone is hosted, and the URL which is provided to your customers.
+1. **Web Server (Domain A):** This location hosts the phone, and the customers receives the URL.
 Create a CNAME on your domain, such as `webphone.yourdomain.com`, and point it to our web server at `portal.connexcs.com` (responsible for web services, and yes, this is the same as the customer portal).
 2. **SIP Switch (Domain B):** Create the WebRTC domain and it's CNME should point towards the [DNS you create](https://docs.connexcs.com/setup/settings/dns/).

    2.1 Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:** to create your DNS.

     2.2 Enter the domain (ex: test1), then select the checkbox for the A record for the IP of the server you want to use.

- This is the SIP signaling domain (WebRTC) and is attached to your server.
+ This is the SIP signaling domain (WebRTC) and attached to your server.
 Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:**.
 Enter the domain (ex: test1), then select the checkbox for the A record for the IP of the server you want to use.

 It's recommended to setup a DNS (Domain Name System) record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.